daniellavoie/kafka-topic-updater/README.md

 ### Running locally with Docker Compose

-A convenient (docker-compose/docker-compose.yml)[docker-compose file] is included in the project that allows to setup and run all the infrastructure required to get started with local test or even local development if you wish to contribute to the project.
+A convenient [docker-compose file](docker-compose/docker-compose.yml) is included in the project that allows to setup and run all the infrastructure required to get started with local test or even local development if you wish to contribute to the project.
 The Kafka cluster is pre configured with SASL Plain and an ACL Authorizer effectively allowing management of ACL create and delete within migration manifests.
 The `./run-kafka.sh` will setup the docker-compose deployment for you.

 ```
 ./run-kafka.sh && \